gdsc-ghrietn/git-github/README.md

 - Downloading git: https://git-scm.com/downloads
 - Installing git (guide): https://phoenixnap.com/kb/how-to-install-git-windows

-  Note: Ignore `How to Launch Git in Windows` and later.
+  Note: In that guide, Ignore `How to Launch Git in Windows` and later.

 ---
 ## Basic terminal commands for navigation
+**NOTE:** For Windows users, use `Git Bash` for running the commands.
+It comes with the git installation.
+For this session, we will be using `Git Bash` for running the commands.
+-
 1. `pwd` (Print Working Directory): Displays the current directory path.

    Example: